yugr/rust-slides/materials/materials.md

   * No new info
 - Rust staticlibs and optimizing for size: https://internals.rust-lang.org/t/rust-staticlibs-and-optimizing-for-size/5746
   * Assignee: yugr
-  * Status: in progress
+  * Status: DONE (20m)
-  * This mentions that Rust compiles with `-ffunction-sections -Wl,--gc-sections` - need to chec this !
+  * Rust compiles with `-ffunction-sections -Wl,--gc-sections
+  * This is not always working as well as LTO because Rust may export unnecessary symbols
+    + post is old, not clear if this problem is still relevant ?
+    + i wasn't able to find relevant discussions...

 # Data structures performance